jasp-stats/jasp-desktop/Docs/development/git-guide.md

 3. Fork and clone jaspModules to make PRs, do not work inside of jasp-desktop repository.
 4. Work in feature branches.
 5. Rebase often.
 Do **not** call `git pull` to sync your repository with `jasp-stats`. **Rebase**.
+6. Push your changes regularly from your local repository to your GitHub repository, to back up your work in progress.
-6. Prefer making more smaller PRs rather than making one PR implementing many unrelated features.
+7. Prefer making more smaller PRs rather than making one PR implementing many unrelated features.
-7. Make clean PRs
+8. Make clean PRs
 	- Make sure you do not have merge conflicts (rebase)
 	- Test your code before making a PR
 	- Document your changes by writing informative commit messages
 	- Link issues to your PR
-8. You are responsible for making sure your PR will be dealt with.
+9. You are responsible for making sure your PR will be dealt with.
 Assign reviewers to your PRs.
 Communicate when your PR goes stale or if your PR needs special attention.
-9. Be proactive when assigned to review: let the PR author know if you cannot review their PR.
+10. Be proactive when assigned to review: let the PR author know if you cannot review their PR.
-10. You can add other people's forks as your remote to review or checkout their code.
+11. You can add other people's forks as your remote to review or checkout their code.